-13. During 2020/21, 90 productive audit days were delivered by WIASS against an overall budget of 111 days.
-The 2020/21 plan reflected the delayed start due to the COVID-19 pandemic and certain reviews were rolled to the 2021/22 plan.
-It has been necessary to consider all Partner plans and adjust them where necessary.
-It was considered that the areas of adjustment in the Fire Authority plan would have least impact and allow the service to continue to concentrate on delivering to the residents the best service provision without distraction.
-Areas identified and rolled over were Safeguarding and Young Fire Fighters.
-2020/21 also saw an increase in the overall time frame to deliver audits due to remote working, teleconferencing or alternative means whereas prior to this a simple and brief conversation alongside an Officers desk or in passing would have sufficed.
+13. During 2022/23, 80 productive audit days were delivered by WIASS against an overall budget of 111 days.
+During 2022/23 it was necessary to consider all Partner plans and adjust them where necessary.
+2022/23 also saw a continuance of increase in the overall time frame to deliver audits due to remote working, teleconferencing or alternative means whereas prior to this a simple and brief conversation alongside an Officers desk or in passing would have sufficed.
 Priority was given to potentially higher risk areas and financial audits.
-The 2020/21 plan remained very flexible, but the core financial areas of the business were completed and reported on.
+The 2022/23 plan remained very flexible, with the core financial areas of the business were completed and reported on.
 Committee was continually and regularly informed of developments throughout the year and any variations to the plan were agreed by the Treasurer.

-- 14. Consultancy, advice and guidance are demand led activities and can fluctuate from year to year but have been contained well within the agreed budget. - 15.
-Follow up in respect of audits provided to the Fire and Rescue Service have continued and were included as part of the 2020/21 audit programme and have been undertaken during the past twelve months for example GDPR, Equality and Diversity as well as all the core financial reviews. - 16.
-Internal audit has worked with external audit to try and avoid duplication of effort, provide adequate coverage for the 2020/21 financial year so that an internal audit opinion can be reached, and support External Audit by carrying out reviews in support of the accounts opinion work.
+- 14. Consultancy, advice and guidance are demand led activities and can fluctuate from year to year but have been contained well within the agreed budget resulting in unused days. - 15.
+Follow up in respect of audits provided to the Fire and Rescue Service have continued and were included as part of the 2022/23 audit programme and have been undertaken during the past twelve months for example Procurement as well as all the core financial reviews. - 16.
+Internal audit has worked with external audit to try and avoid duplication of effort, provide adequate coverage for the 2022/23 financial year so that an internal audit opinion can be reached, and support External Audit by carrying out reviews in support of the accounts opinion work.